 To slow down the process of filtering out bad options, enter a list.
 This list includes all the options you need to consider as well as options.
 This visual will make it easier to identify the options that are going to benefit you.
 Cross off to those who do not serve you, and have gone through a list of viable options for you to choose from.
 While it may not seem related, it helps you be a more effective decision-maker.

 Many times, the probability of failure is based on your decision.
 That’s a terrible thought!
 Quick decision-making skills are the ability and quality of great leaders.
-A quick and right decision-maker is the asset of the organization.
+A quick and right decision-maker is the success factor of the organization.

 Focus and make quick decisions, you will learn to embrace the possibility of failure.
 Failure is a part of life, and in fact, it is a beautiful part of life.
 Failure is how we learn, grow, and become better the next time around.
 Let’s be honest, sometimes you make the wrong decision, and that’s okay!